emecell/training/frontend/Dojo.md

 - this.inherited(arguments) passes the method arguments up to the superclass method
 - if you want to modify the arguments, pass an additional array: this.inherited(arguments, [newArg1, newArg2, ...]); The new array will be passed to the superclass method instead of arguments

-### More on declare()
+### Mutliple Inheritance
-You may have noticed in the previous example that declare() takes an array.
+A bit more on declare() You may have noticed in the previous example that declare() takes an array.
 Dojo provides us with a mechanism for mutliple inheritance.

 ***redfin/training/ClassC.js***
 ````JS